edgedock/dcmartin/doc/EXAMPLE.md

 # Example

-This example combines four existing services output and sends their information to the cloud.
+This is an example CI/CD process model for one or more software engineers to develop, test, stage, and release edge services and patterns into a production environment.

 ## Assumptions

-This example is based on a single developer copying this repository and building a new version of the `yolo2msghub` service and pattern.
+This example is based on a single developer copying this repository and building a new version of the `yolo2msghub`pattern and its inherent and required services.

 The developer requires: